 The ideal candidate is also fluent in a language other than English, has education beyond high school and more than a year of experience in customer service, patient care or a similar role.
 Other experience that helps includes work to ensure the safety or care of others such as a teacher, military, EMT, firefighter, coach, law enforcement, lifeguard or nurse, according to Delta.

-About 150,000 people applied for about 1,200 flight attendant positions last year, and fewer than 1 percent of applicants were selected, according to the airline.
+The airline said 150,000 people applied for about 1,200 flight attendant positions last year, and fewer than 1 percent of applicants were selected.

 Delta said "based on those odds, it's easier to get into an Ivy League school than to become a Delta flight attendant."

 To learn more about Delta's flight attendant jobs, click here.

 — Stay up to date on the latest news on Atlanta airline travel by following Atlanta Airport News Now on Facebook.